xlwings/xlwings/docs/remote_interpreter.rst

     .. tab-item:: Excel on the web
       :sync: excel

       * You need access to Excel on the web with the ``Automate`` tab enabled, i.e., access to Office Scripts.
-Note that Office Scripts currently requires OneDrive for Business or SharePoint (it's not available on the free office.com), see also: https://docs.microsoft.com/en-gb/office/dev/scripts/overview/excel#requirements
+Note that Office Scripts currently requires OneDrive for Business or SharePoint (it's not available on the free office.com), see also `Office Scripts Requirements <https://docs.microsoft.com/en-gb/office/dev/scripts/overview/excel#requirements>`_.
       * The ``fetch`` command in Office Scripts must **not** be disabled by your Microsoft 365 administrator.

 Introduction